 The central aim for this work programme is to maintain and secure the competitiveness of the EU industry in the field of c-Si PV through research, development and innovation.
 In this period a close link with the industry will be more important than ever.
-The work programme of the EERA JP PV sub-programme on Si Technologies will be closely coordinated with the activities of the SEII and its implementation plan.
+The goals of the work programme of the EERA JP PV sub-programme on Si Technology are in line with the goals defined in the SET Plan - Declaration on Strategic Targets in the context of an Initiative for Global Leadership in Photovoltaics (PV) and its implementation plan.

 The main drivers for c-Si technology research are cost reduction and performance enhancement throughout the product lifetime.
-To accelerate progress on these drivers, the following four research themes have been identified as focus areas for this Sub-Programme:
+To accelerate progress on these drivers, the following research themes have been identified as focus areas for this Sub-Programme:

-- ✓ Production technologies
+- ✓ Si materials: feedstock, ingots and wafers

-- ✓ Material quality and its effect on c-Si solar cell and module performance
+- ✓ High efficiency c-Si solar cell and module production technology

+- ✓ New c-Si-based solar cell concepts

 - ✓ Ultra-thin c-Si solar cells and modules

 - ✓ Ultra-high efficiency c-Si solar cells

-These four research areas cover a wide range of activities and require a combination of disciplines that are often not available at a single research institute.
+These research areas cover a wide range of activities and require a combination of disciplines that are often not available at a single research institute.
 Therefore, collaboration between partners will be essential to realise the ambitious objectives.